 D&BTech simulate the behavior of fluids in complex systems.
-Powerful software running on a set of 12 servers is used for these numerical calculations.
+Advanced software running on a set of 12 powerful servers is used for these numerical calculations.

 The use of the CFD tool enables the simulation of all kind of multiphase flows, from small scales (drops, microbubbles) to free surface phenomena.

 Different mathematical models facilitates the study of problems in which more than one fluid is present: mixture processes, dispersion of contaminants, drops and bubbles formation, cavitation, flows in channels with free surface and waves, etc.

 Mixing, mass and heat transfer are essential mechanisms in many stirred reactors both at laboratory (research and development) and industrial productive processes.
 Scaling of these processes is also another interesting application of CFD simulations.

 The CFD tool allows for he optimization of these processes in terms of homogenization and stability, reducing time of reaction, shear forces on biological culture, energy consumption, etc.

 Traditionallly, Civil Engineering (channels, dams, pumping stations, locks, ports, etc.) have been planned and executed according to calculation and design guidances which had been established and contrasted for a long time in the Schools of Engineering.